CDL926666/1_TIBS/zongjie.md

 **Types of Innovation and the Innovator’s Dilemma**

-**Definition of Types of Innovation**

-According to Clayton Christensen (*The Innovator’s Dilemma*), innovation can be divided into:

-- **Sustaining Innovation**:
-  This means improving or updating existing technology to better meet the needs of regular customers, usually by well-known companies.
-For example, car makers keep making engines and safety features better to serve their main customers.

-- **Disruptive Innovation**:
-  This means coming into the market with simpler and cheaper technology, first serving low-end or smaller groups that big companies often ignore.
-As technology gets better, these new players slowly enter the main market and can replace the old leaders.

 ---

-**Core of the Innovator’s Dilemma**

-Christensen explains that well-known companies often fall into the "innovator’s dilemma" because:
-1. They pay too much attention to their main customers and ignore smaller or new market groups.
-2. Their structures and decision-making are slow and not flexible, making it hard to change quickly.
-3. They put money and effort into safe, profitable improvements, but not into new or risky ideas.
-4. They see small or new markets as not important, but these are often where big changes start.
+**Definition**

+Clayton Christensen’s *The Innovator’s Dilemma* identifies two main types of innovation:

+- **Sustaining Innovation:**
+  Improving existing products and technologies to better serve current customers.
+For example, car companies keep enhancing engines and safety features for their main markets.

+- **Disruptive Innovation:**
+  Introducing simpler, lower-cost solutions that first appeal to small or overlooked markets.
+As the technology improves, these new entrants often reach the mainstream and can replace older leaders.

 ---

-**Examples of Disruptive Innovation**

-- In the hard disk industry, smaller hard disks came into the market through personal computers, were ignored by big companies, but later replaced larger disks as the technology got better.
-- In digital media, streaming services like Netflix started for a small group, but changed the whole entertainment industry as technology and people’s habits changed.
+**The Innovator’s Dilemma**

+Large companies often fall into this trap because:

+- They focus on their biggest customers and ignore emerging groups or new uses.
+- Company structures are slow, making it hard to react quickly to change.
+- Most investment goes to safe, profitable improvements, not to riskier, novel ideas.
+- New or small markets seem unimportant at first, but are where big changes start.

 ---

-**Theoretical Criticism and Other Views**

-- **Jill Lepore** says the theory is based on a few examples and does not show how complex real markets are.
-- **Haydn Shaughnessy** says many companies can survive big changes by innovating and changing, but the theory does not fully see this.
-- **David Edgerton** reminds us that old technologies can still be important for a long time and should not be forgotten.
-- **Carlota Perez** points out that success in innovation needs not just new technology, but also support from society and money.
+**Examples**

+- **Hard Disks:**
+  Smaller hard disks used by early personal computers were overlooked by big firms, but eventually took over the market as technology advanced.

+- **Streaming:**
+  Netflix began with a niche market, but as streaming technology improved, it transformed the entire media industry.

 ---

-**Strategies for Overcoming the Innovator’s Dilemma**
+**Overcoming the Dilemma**

-*Christensen’s Suggestions*:
+*Christensen’s Tips:*

-- Create teams or groups that work on new and different ideas, separate from the main business.
-These teams should have their own goals and freedom to explore.
+- Set up teams apart from the main business to explore new ideas.
-- Look early at small or new markets where big changes might begin, even if they seem unimportant at first.
+- Experiment in new or niche markets to see where changes could start.
-- Plan resources for the long term, not just for what makes money now.
-Investing in future opportunities helps the company stay ahead.
-- Let teams try new things and take risks, even if some ideas do not work at first, so the company can learn and discover new solutions.

-*Birkinshaw’s Four Strategies*:
-1. **Reframe the Value Proposition**: Change what the company offers and who it serves, so it fits new customer needs or new markets.
-For example, IBM moved from hardware to services to stay important as technology changed.
-2. **Collaborate with Disruptors**: Work with new start-ups or technology leaders to quickly get new skills, ideas, or market access.
-For example, car makers can learn about electric cars by partnering with tech start-ups.
-3. **Set Up Independent Units**: Make separate groups to work on new ideas with fewer limits from the main company, like Google’s Alphabet or GE’s labs.
-These groups can focus on innovation and move faster.
-4. **Adapt Through Experimentation**: Keep testing and changing based on feedback from the market.
-Companies like Amazon and Spotify try different products, listen to customers, and improve quickly to find what works best.
+- Invest in long-term projects, not just those with quick returns.
+- Encourage teams to try, fail, and learn, rather than play it safe.

 ---

-**Critical Reflection and Real-World Limitations**

-Disruptive innovation theory helps explain why leading companies sometimes fail, but it does not fit every industry the same way.
-Some industries are hard to change because of technology, rules, or how society works.
-Many people also do not see how well big companies can adapt, or how important old technology can still be.
-Managers should use this theory together with ideas like being able to change quickly, technology cycles, and social or financial factors to make better plans.
+**Birkinshaw’s Four Strategies:**

+- **Reframe Value:**
+  Change what you offer and which customers you target—IBM moved from hardware to IT services to stay competitive.

+- **Collaborate with Disruptors:**
+  Work with start-ups or new tech leaders.
+Car makers, for example, partner with EV start-ups to keep up with new trends.

+- **Independent Units:**
+  Create separate teams focused on new ideas.
+Google’s Alphabet structure lets different groups innovate without main business limits.

+- **Keep Experimenting:**
+  Make constant testing and quick adjustment a habit.
+Amazon and Spotify regularly launch new features, listen to feedback, and adapt quickly.

+---

+**Critical Reflection**

+Critics like Jill Lepore argue disruptive innovation theory is based on narrow examples and ignores real market variety.
+Old technologies may last, and large companies can adapt more than the theory claims.
+Carlota Perez notes success needs social and financial support, not just new technology.
+Not all sectors fit this model; regulation and slow change can limit disruption.
+The theory is helpful but not a universal rule.

 ---